Kanmani-U/Software-Testing-Laboratory/EXP5.md

 ```

 ### Result:
-Thus, the python program to check the number is Armstrong number or not implemented and the output is verified successfully.
+Thus, the python program of binary search is implemented and the output is verified successfully.